All Episodes

 Because there's some uncertainty now whether it's getting warmer or colder.

-And I can tell you, if you look at the details of the modeling and the projections in the last fifteen years, they've been altered almost every year because their modeling doesn't add up.
+And I can tell you, if you look at the details of the modeling and the projections in the last 15 years, they've been altered almost every year because their modeling doesn't add up.

 And actually, if you read many of the people who do want to control pollution, they will tell you that that's nonsense.

-I mean, between the tweet this weekend and uh all right, everybody take your places, please, take your places, take your places.
+You know, CNN has gotten so bad, I mean, between the tweet this weekend and all right, everybody take your places, please.

 Okay, yes, stage protest.

-All right, three, two, one action.
+All right, three, two, one, action.

-Uh also, Senator Rand Paul was the first U.S. Senator to warn us that in fact he has reason to believe that he was being spied on and surveilled and perhaps even unmasked by the Obama and Sir Obama surveillance team, which we now have noticed unmasking a 350 percent increase from 2015 uh to the end of the Obama administration in the middle of an election cycle,
+Also, Senator Ram Paul was the first U.S. Senator to warn us that, in fact, he has reason to believe that he was being spied on and surveilled and perhaps even unmasked by the Obama surveillance team,

-seemingly only against Republicans and members of the Trump campaign and Trump transition team.
+which we now have noticed unmasking a 350 percent increase from 2015 to the end of the Obama administration in the middle of an election cycle, seemingly only against Republicans and members of the Trump campaign and Trump transition team.

-And Senator Rampold joins us now.
+And Senator Ram Paul joins us.

 We would pay trillions of dollars in redistributing wealth to other countries.

-And you know, we're talking about the biggest polluters, and I'm just thinking we are the dumbest country sometimes to put ourselves in the position of losing jobs not being competitive, and even taking more taxpayer dollars, not not to take care of even Americans, but let's take care of the rest of the world when we can't even afford to balance our budget.
+And I'm just thinking we are the dumbest country sometimes to put ourselves in the position of losing jobs, not being competitive, and even taking more taxpayer dollars, not to take care of even Americans, but let's take care of the rest of the world when we can't even afford to balance our budget.

 We're really dumb.